-The read operations on this device are performed by giving the instruction on the SI pin and reading the output on SO pin.
-The following sequence needs to be followed for a read operation: After the CS line is pulled LOW to select a device, the read opcode is transmitted through the SI line followed by two bytes of address (A12-A0).
-The most significant address bits (A15-A13) are don't cares.
+The read operations on CY14X101PA are performed by giving the instruction on the SI pin and reading the output on SO pin.
+The following sequence needs to be followed for a read operation: After the CS line is pulled LOW to select a device, the read opcode is transmitted through the SI line followed by three bytes of address.
+The most significant address byte contains A16 in bit 0 and other bits as don't cares.
+Address bits A15 to A0 are sent in the following two address bytes.
 After the last address bit is transmitted on the SI pin, the data (D7-D0) at the specific address is shifted out on the SO line on the falling edge of SCK starting with D7.
 Any other data on SI line after the last address bit is ignored.

-CY14X064PA allows reads to be performed in bursts through SPI which can be used to read consecutive addresses without issuing a new READ instruction.
+CY14X101PA allows reads to be performed in bursts through SPI which can be used to read consecutive addresses without issuing a new READ instruction.
 If only one byte is to be read, the CS line must be driven HIGH after one byte of data comes out.
 However, the read sequence may be continued by holding the CS line LOW and the address is automatically incremented and data continues to shift out on SO pin.
-When the last data memory address (0x1FFF) is reached, the address rolls over to 0x0000 and the device continues to read.
+When the last data memory address (0x1FFFF) is reached, the address rolls over to 0x00000 and the device continues to read.